mtwilliams/blazon/README.md

 [![Documentation](http://inch-ci.org/github/mtwilliams/blazon.svg)](http://inch-ci.org/github/mtwilliams/blazon)
 [![Package](https://img.shields.io/hexpm/dt/blazon.svg)](https://hex.pm/packages/blazon)

 Blazon allows you to quickly build abstract serializers in a declarative fashion.
-Expose complex object hierarchies in JSON, XML, UBF, or whatever!
+It also has a large focus on composition, allowing you to quickly build and reuse common functionality for things like pagination, automatic preloading, and so on in a few lines of code.
+Furthermore, Blazon is format agnostic so you can expose your complex object heirarchies in JSON, XML, UBF, CSV, or whatever you want without changing your presentation logic.

+Although Blazon has great test coverage, its design is nowhere near final and is rapidly changing, making it **unsuitable for production**.

 ## Example